iameligio/calorie-counter/README.md

-# 👋 Welcome to the MyFitnessPal Clone!
+# 👋 Welcome to the Calorie Counter!

 Hello!
 If you're reading this, you're probably looking to get this calorie tracking app up and running on your own web host.